 The lack of internet has been frustrating is some places that we have visited.
 This makes it hard to stay up on our stories and in touch with family and friends at home.
 Some days you just want to curl up in your room and Skype with your Mom only to find out the internet isn’t working or won’t hold a strong enough connection for a call. #frustrating.

 I think our biggest peeve while traveling so far has been getting looked at like a walking dollar sign.
-We’ve had some experience with this in our prior travels, but with just short amounts of time in each place it didn’t really effect us.
+We’ve had some experience with this in our prior travels, but with just short amounts of time in each place, it didn’t really affect us.
 When you are spending months in a location though, this starts to get really old.
-We’ve spent many, many days in places where it feels like the locals only objective is to separate you from your money.
+We’ve spent many, many days in places where it feels like the locals-only objective is to separate you from your money.
 Sad, but an oh so true part of travel.

 What Did We Spend

-For the first 180 days of travel we have a running average of $128 per day.
-This is a total number for the 2 of us and includes absolutely everything.
-All transport, including air, activities, accommodation and meals.
+For the first 180 days of travel, we have a running average of $128 per day.
+This is the total number for the 2 of us and includes absolutely everything.
+All transport, including air, activities, accommodation, and meals.